 “To meet the requirements demanded by the scheme is testament to the hard work of the staff and volunteers who do so much to ensure that the University of Salford has high standards of horticulture, safety and environmental management and is a place that supports people to live healthy lives.”

-A full list of Green Flag award-winning parks and green spaces is available here.
+View the full list of Green Flag award-winning parks and green spaces available.

 Join our Green Campus Group!